 “It really is true,” said Bernadette Melnyk, Ohio State University’s chief wellness officer and dean of the college of nursing.
 “Teens just don’t think much about health issues and especially about the actions they can take now to prevent a future health crisis.”

 Bernadette Melnyk, PhD, RN, APRN-CNP, FAANP, FNAP, FAAN, vice president for health promotion, university chief wellness officer, dean and professor in the College of Nursing was elected to the Board of Directors for the National Forum for Heart Disease and Stroke Prevention.
 The mission of the National Forum is to harness, lead and encourage collaborative action among stakeholders committed to heart disease and stroke prevention.

-The Ohio State University College of Nursing’s Center of Excellence in Critical and Complex Care has been renamed the Center on Healthy Aging, Self-Management and Complex Care to more accurately reflect the research conducted at the center, which aims to generate evidence that will improve health and care delivery to adults and older
+The Ohio State University College of Nursing’s Center of Excellence in Critical and Complex Care has been renamed the Center for Healthy Aging, Self-Management and Complex Care to more accurately reflect the research conducted at the center, which aims to generate evidence that will improve health and care delivery to adults and olde